OPENING HOURS & ENTRY FEE

 - It is allowed but not recommended to use the asphalted road during the night.
 The animals shy away from the light and noise of the vehicle and are easily wounded.
 Due to the speed limit and heavy speed bumps the detour around the park is just as quick.

-- Camping, barbequing and fishing are only allowed with a permit of the Park Authority.
+- Barbequing and fishing are only allowed with a permit of the Park Authority.

-- You are not allowed to stay after sunset in the park unless you have a camping permit.
+- You are not allowed to stay after sunset in the park.

 To fully appreciate all the beauty that the park has to offer and to thoroughly enjoy your journey, here are some tips: